-We Christians spend millions of dollars a year on workshops, seminars, and retreats, hoping that our next experience will be the one where we finally realize the breakthrough we long for.
-We chase that elusive spark of inspiration and understanding that will ultimately guide us into spiritual maturity.
+We Christians spend millions of dollars a year on workshops, seminars, and retreats, hoping our next experience will bring the breakthrough we long for.
+We chase the elusive spark of inspiration and understanding that will ultimately guide us into spiritual maturity.

 Thomas Brooks offers these remedies to encourage us onward in our pursuit of spiritual maturity and holiness.